ANTONIOPSD/CaptionIMG/README.md

 The captions will be saved as text files in the same location as the loaded images with the same name as the image + .txt  (cat.jpg -> cat.txt).
+It will also load existing captions and will be shown in the text area.

 Tested on Windows 11 and Ubuntu 22.10